-- (a) The full contents of any track: 39 - 1.
-Tracks are from the magnetic stripe located on the back of a card, equivalent data contained on a chip, or elsewhere. - 2.
-This data is alternatively called the full track, track, track 1, track 2, and magnetic-stripe data. - (b) Storing the card verification code or value (three-digit or four-digit number printed on the front or back of a payment card) used to verify card-not-present transactions; 40 and - (c) Storing the Personal Identification Number (PIN) or the encrypted PIN block.
-41
+- 1. Primary Account Numbers (PANs). - 2.
+Security codes. - 3.
+Any information in the tracks or in chips.37 Tracks are data from the magnetic stripe located on the back of a card, equivalent data contained on a chip or elsewhere.
+These data are alternatively called the full track, track 1, track 2, and magnetic-stripe data. - 2.
+The card verification code or value (three-digit or four-digit number printed on the front or back of a payment card) used to verify card-not-present transactions.
+38 - 3.
+The Personal Identification Number (PIN) and the encrypted PIN block.
+39